 Master of Science in Cyber security Engineering

-Cybersecurity Engineering for Real-World Applications
+Cybersecurity Engineering for Real-World Applications – Online or on Campus

-This on-campus Master of Science in Cyber Security Engineering (MS-CSE) provides essential knowledge and skills training for information security practitioners (public or private) who work to protect the safety and prosperity of companies, communities and the nation.
+This Master of Science in Cyber Security Engineering (MS-CSE) provides essential knowledge and skills training for information security practitioners (public or private) who work to protect the safety and prosperity of companies, communities and the nation.